Order-disorder transition in the zero-temperature Ising model on random graphs: Abstract

 \section{Abstract}

-The zero-temperature Ising model is known to reach a fully ordered ground state in sufficiently dense graphs.
+The zero-temperature Ising model is known to reach a fully ordered ground state in sufficiently dense random graphs.
 In sparse random graphs, the dynamics gets absorbed in disordered local minima at magnetization close to zero.
-Here we find that the non-equilibrium transition between the ordered and the disordered regime occurs at an average degree that is a slowly growing function of system size.
-The system shows bistability.
-The distribution of the absolute magnetization in the absorbing state reached is bimodal with peaks only at zero and unity.
-For fixed system size, the average time to absorption behaves non-monotonically as a function of average degree.
-The peak value of the average absorption time grows as a power law of system size.
+Here, we find that the non-equilibrium transition between the ordered and the disordered regime occurs at an average degree that slowly grows with the graph size.
+The system shows bistability: The distribution of the absolute magnetization in the reached absorbing state is bimodal, with peaks only at zero and unity.
+For a fixed system size, the average time to absorption behaves nonmonotonically as a function of average degree.
+The peak value of the average absorption time grows as a power law of the system size.
+These findings have relevance for community detection, opinion dynamics, and games on networks.